imtaekh/m_theater/README.md

 #Welcome to M-Theater!
-M-Thater is a pretend theater app. as a customer, you can signup, login, buy tickets, cancel tickets and see purchase history. as a admin, you can add movie, make schedules, manage price and so on.
+M-Thater is a pretend theater app.<br>
+as a customer, you can signup, login, buy tickets, cancel tickets and see purchase history.<br>
+as a admin, you can add movie, make schedules, manage price and so on.<br>
 <br>
 ##Wire Frame
 ![wire frame](src_readme/wire_frame.png)<br>